Vandise/application_serializer/README.md

 The scope passed to the Serializer (accessible by the `scope` argument in the block) is defined in your controllers.
 This can be any object or value returned by the `serialization_scope` helper.

-This helper function must return a hash with a `context` attribute, `scope` is optional.
-The `context` attribute will trigger the appropriate context block defined in your Serializer.
+This helper function must return a scope as a hash with the key `context` or an object that responds to a `context` method.
+The `context` attribute/method will trigger the appropriate context block defined in your Serializer.
 If the context is not defined, it defaults to the `default` context.

 ```ruby
 # app/controllers/people_controller.rb